AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module10/ex2.md

 ![DSW10](./images/aepjuppynavdsci.png)

-Next, doubleclick on the dataset name ``EMEA DSW - Churn Input Data``.
+Next, double-click on the dataset name ``EMEA DSW - Churn Input Data``.
 Jupyter Notebooks will now automatically generate the code needed to read this data from Adobe Experience Platform into this Python notebook.

 ![DSW10](./images/aepjuppynavdscicode.png)